-Cut littles square out for a piece of cardboard, big enough to fit a tiny hand, and then tape some paper or napkin over the hole so they can’t peek inside.
+Cut littles square out for a piece of cardboard, big enough to fit a tiny hand, and then tape some paper or napkins over the hole so they can’t peek inside.
 Set up different bowls at different gaps and label them.
-Broken up jelly can be brains, warm water with some cornflour and red food dye for blood, peeled hard-boiled eggs for eye balls… you get the picture.
+Broken up jelly can be brains, warm water with some cornflour and red food dye for blood, peeled hard-boiled eggs for eyeballs… you get the picture.

 There are a ton of child-friendly Halloween playlists in Spotify like this one.
 It’s a great way to keep kids moving while staying inside and the music can really help carry the evening’s theme.